-INFO-I 415 Introduction to Data Analytics for Informatics
+INFO-I 415 Introduction to Statistical Learning

 - Analyze datasets with the following supervised learning methods: for functional approximation, multiple linear regression, splines, and local regression; for classification, logistic regression, linear discriminant analysis, decision trees, bagging, random forests, and boosting, and support vector machines.